Intel Turbo Boost Technology 2.0

 Strictly speaking, only one thread can be served by one core at a time.
 So if a CPU is a dual core, then supposedly only two threads can be served simultaneously.
 However, Intel has a technology called Hyper-Threading.
 This enables a single core to serve multiple threads.

-The upshot is that if you do a lot of things at the same time on your PC, then it might be worth forking out a bit more for an i5 or i7.
-However, if you use your PC to check emails, do some banking, read the news, and download a bit of music, you might be equally served by the cheaper i3.
+The upshot is that if you do a lot of things at the same time on your PC, then it might be worth forking out a bit more for a Core i7.
+However, if you use your PC to check emails, do some banking, read the news, and download a bit of music, you might be equally served by the cheaper Core i3.

 Hopefully this gives you some insight for your next CPU selection.